alvarogarcia7/blog_source/source/_posts/2015-04-12-jason-gorman-tdd-intensive-workshop.markdown

   * Tell, don't ask [^1] vs data driven design (tell a collaborator what to do vs ask for values and do the work yourself)
   * You want as few interactions as possible (related to the tell, don't ask)
   * More objects than outcomes is a bad thing (design smell) (?)
-  * CRC is a very mechanical exercise, do not overthink it
+  * CRC is a very mechanical exercise, do not over think it
   * Describe outcomes as changes in OO (new, destroy, relationships, modify fields / state)
   * Continuous integration is not necessarily about shipping the code at each commit but having it shippable at each commit, as always having a product that is ready for its production phase